The Best Lobster Rolls In The Hamptons

-There are lobster rolls and then there are LUNCH lobster rolls.
-Not only is this the best lobster roll in The Hamptons, it's the best in the whole damn state of New York.
-True, Lunch's roll is not for the purists out there – it's mayo heavy, has a lot of chopped up other stuff in the lobster salad, and can sometimes can be hit or miss.
-But goddamn, a good overflowing LUNCH cold roll would be our last meal on earth, or maybe just our ideal meal after the beach.
+There are lobster rolls and then there are Lunch lobster rolls.
+This is the best lobster roll in the Hamptons.
+True, Lunch’s roll is not for the purists out there – it’s mayo heavy and has a lot of chopped up other stuff in the lobster salad.
+But regardless, a good overflowing cold roll could be our last meal on earth, or maybe just our ideal meal after the beach.

 Some people believe Duryea’s has the best lobster roll in the Hamptons – we won’t go that far.
 The lobster salad is chunky and delicious, but there’s just too much sesame bun for our taste.
 That said, we’ll happily take this down any day.
 Also, there is no better location to face stuff a roll than on the deck overlooking the water at Montauk’s OG seafood shack, especially during sunset.

 Now that Red Hook Lobster Pound has a permanent residence just steps from the ocean in Montauk, it immediately enters the “Best Of” conversation.
 Red Hook’s rolls are loaded with lobster, and, thanks to a medley of spices including lots of paprika, have a very specific, and recognizable flavor.